 Samie Keith Doll & Dollhouse Exhibit

-April 1, 2019 – This exhibit is temporarily closed for repair.
+This exhibit is closed for the 2020 season.

 The Samie Keith collection represents a lifetime fascination with dolls and dollhouses.
 This exhibit will serve to honor her passion and her devotion to the World Museum of Mining.
 You won’t believe the detail when you look into the buildings and houses.
 Furniture, appliances, and every item of every day life…it’s all there.